Search

 He also taught us that we are washed of our sins through His baptism and blood.
 He did all these works for us sinners.

-There are 613 articles of laws in God’s Law concerning everyday life.
+There are 613 articles of law in God’s Law concerning everyday life.
 But the gist of it is the Ten Commandments, which we have to keep before God.
 There are orders and prohibitions such as “Do this” and “Don’t do that.”
 These are the guidelines to live by, and the Commandments of God were given to us so that we might realize our sins.
-Through the written commandments of God, we can recognize how much we disobey Him (Romans 3:19-20).
+Through the written commandments of God, we can recognize how much we disobey God (Romans 3:19-20).

 Therefore, the Jordan River is the river of washing away sins, the river where sinners die.
 In short, it is the river of redemption where all the sins of the world were washed away through His baptism, the passing of sins on to Jesus.